 Students participate at the high school in CTE courses that have been aligned with Industry standards and postsecondary curriculum.
-Students who complete SkillStack® Badge competencies, pass the high school Technical Skills Assessment (TSA), and pass the postsecondary exam (when applicable) are eligible to purchase the Technical Competency Credit for $10 per credit at the time they enroll at the Idaho Institution offering the credits.
+Students who complete SkillStack® Badge competencies, pass the high school Technical Skills Assessment (TSA), and pass the postsecondary exam (when applicable) are eligible to purchase the Technical Competency Credit for $10 per credit at the time they enroll at the Idaho Institution offering the credits after high school graduation.

 Steps to Purchasing Credit

 Once the student has completed the requirements to obtain the college credit, they will receive notification from the postsecondary institutions identifying how to go about purchasing the credits.

 - Students will need to complete the Credit Request Form at the time they enroll at the Postsecondary Institution offering the Technical Competency Credit.

 - Students will pay the $10 per credit to make the high school credit official college credit.

 - Students have 2 years from the completion of the course or from the successful passing of the postsecondary exam (when applicable) to purchase the credit.